Shiveluch: April 2023 eruption

 Since mid-2022, volcanologists were expecting an imminent large eruption of Shiveluch due to the unstable state of its lava dome.
 A strong eruption occurred on 11 April 2023 at 00.54 local time.
 A progressive increase in activity was observed since 28 March in the form of continued extrusion, fumarole activity, and ash emissions.
 During the initial paroxysmal explosive phase on 11 April, the volcano ejected a cloud of volcanic gas and ash that reached a height of 20 km and spread over an area of 108000 km2.
 Pyroclastic flows from the eruption traveled up to 19 km away from the volcano.
 The next day, other summit explosions followed, the eruption column of one of which reached an altitude of 10 km.
 The initial phase resulted in the region's largest ashfall in 60 years.
 The Federal Air Transport Agency assigned the eruption a “red” (maximum) hazard code.
 Because the height of the eruption columns reached the stratosphere, 200,000 tons of sulfur dioxide were released into the upper atmosphere.
 According to authorities, this eruption, with the exception of heavy ashfall, did not lead to any damage to local settlements and transport infrastructure.

 Analysis of radar images from satellites on 15 April showed that the main eruption occurred as a result of the collapse of the lava dome of the volcano to the south, with the formation of a 2 × 2.6 km collapse scar in its place.
 Initially, the collapse process was triggered by a breach of the dome at its base and by the subsequent lateral explosion to the southeast.
 Thus, the eruption classifies as Peléan.
 Since 12 April, the activity of the volcano decreased, but the eruption continued in the form of ash ejections of lower intensity and height, and strong fumarole activity continued.
 Infra-red satellite images on 16 April showed that the volcano is forming a new lava dome inside its new crater.

-August 2024 eruption
+Post 2023 eruptions

 On 18 August 2024 an eruption of Shiveluch occurred following a magnitude 7.0 earthquake off the coast of Kamchatka Krai, sending an ash cloud 8 km high, and with a length of 490 km heading east and southeast.
 A "code red" warning was issued for aircraft in the area.

+Another eruption happened on November 7, 2024 evening.
+In the morning the volcano was quiet, there were no damages, and the level of volcanic ash settled in populated areas was less than 1mm.
+After that the volcano was quiet until May 2025.